 It is our aim to create learners that are enthusiastic and driven to study the components, principles and skills necessary to understand computer systems used in the real world.

 Students develop the skills to analyse and create solutions to problems in computational terms through practical experience including decomposing, designing, writing and debugging programs.
 They are skills which are transferable to a variety of areas in life.

-Year 10 Key topics: Paper 1 System architecture (CPU, Types of computer systems) Memory & Storage (Primary, Secondary, Tertiary) Representation of data (Binary, Hex, Characters, Images, Sound, Compression) Computer networks (Types, Hardware, Wired/Wireless, Protocols) Network security Paper 2 Algorithms Year 11 Programming fundamentals Key topics: Paper 1 System software Ethical, legal, cultural and environmental impacts of digital technology Paper 2 Producing robust programs Boolean logic Programming languages and IDEs
+Year 10 Key topics: Paper 1

+System architecture (CPU, Types of computer systems) Memory & Storage (Primary, Secondary, Tertiary) Representation of data (Binary, Hex, Characters, Images, Sound, Compression) Computer networks (Types, Hardware, Wired/Wireless, Protocols) Network security

+Paper 2

+Year 11 Key topics: Paper 1